10 Tips to Increase Sibling Bonding

 "Love one another with brotherly affection.
 Outdo one another in showing honor."
 Romans 12:10

 I love that phrase “outdo one another.”
-This verse is assuming that brothers and sisters love one another, and we should show others that same kind of love and honor.
+This verse assumes that brothers and sisters love one another, and we should show others that same kind of love and honor.
+Sibling rivalry and sibling conflict will be greatly minimized as your children learn to show honor to each other.

 Ephesians 4:32